Makeup market: how Glossier became one of the fastest growing beauty brands

 Glossier’s strategy relies heavily on Instagram to reach and engage with customers.
 Their CEO and founder Emily Weiss said in an interview with Entrepreneur “Our customer is on Instagram, and it’s how and where she’s crafting her online persona, so we had to be there…We used Instagram to launch Glossier, and that’s really where the brand is taking shape.”

-The beauty brand has completely bought into millenial and Gen-Z culture, capitalising on the generations desire for authenticity.
+The beauty brand has completely bought into millennial and Gen-Z culture, capitalising on the generations desire for authenticity.
 Like many others in the beauty market, Glossier uses influencer marketing, but they don’t use your typical fashionista celeb, instead partnering with high profile individuals from all walks of life, including Megan Rapinoe, Michelle Obama and even Atoni from Queer Eye.

 They then go further with their inclusivity by making their instagram audience into influencers.
 Glossier are empowering real people to be beauty models – in fact their instagram tag line is ‘Glossier Inc. is a people-powered beauty ecosystem’.